urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 ```

 While printing a dataframe - only an abbreviated view of the dataframe is shown :(
-Default setting in the pandas library makes it to display only 5 lines from head and from tail.
+Default setting in the `Pandas` library makes it to display only 5 lines from head and from tail.

 ```python tags=[]
 irisdata_df
 ```

-To print all rows of a dataframe, the option `display.max_rows` has to set to `None` in pandas:
+To print all rows of a dataframe, the option `display.max_rows` has to set to `None` in `Pandas`:

 ```python tags=[]
 pd.set_option('display.max_rows', None)